-How to Create a Video Monetization Strategy in 5 Steps [2024 Update]
+How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 A solid video monetization strategy presents a tremendous opportunity for today’s broadcasters.
 Organizations of all sizes are using live streaming, video on demand, and OTT technologies to distribute content quickly and effectively while generating revenue at the same time.

-With traditional cable and satellite networks rolling out their own video subscription plans, it can feel tough for new players to complete.
+With traditional cable and satellite networks rolling out their own video subscription plans, it can feel tough for new players to compete.
 However, with the right video monetization strategy and related technology, it is possible to generate impressive results, even with smaller audiences.

 Independent broadcasters, SMBs, and enterprise organizations can create new income streams with the support of an online video platform.
 Creating great content for your audience, giving them on-demand access, and making payment processing simple is the recipe for success.